FAQ’s – Dubai Holiday Camps

 4. How many activities per day can my child participate in?

-Dubai Holiday Camps organise daily schedules with up to 5 different activities per day.
-The schedules are different everyday to keep it fun and interesting no two days are the same.
+Dubai Holiday Camps does organize a daily schedules with 5 different activities per day.
+The schedules are changing daily to keep it fun and interesting.

 Dubai Holiday Camps also offers excursions during Summer Camp only for the 5-14 year old age groups on either a Tuesday or Wednesday each week.
 The excursions include trips to Ski Dubai Snow Park, Ice Skating, Bowling, Rock Climbing, Café Ceramic, Dubai Dolphinarium, Kidzania and Sega Republic.